Blaško Rajić: Political work

 He has engaged himself intensely to pull Bačka into unified South Slavic country.
 Because of it, he travelled abroad and even participated at a Peace Conference in Paris.
 After seeing how things have developed after 1918, he was disappointed in his political views.

-September 22, 1919 he was a participant of the delegation of Bunjevci that went to Paris on conference to talk with foreign diplomats.
+On September 22, 1919 he was a participant of the delegation of Bunjevci that went to Paris on conference to talk with foreign diplomats.
 Rajić said himself, that he went into politics because the circumstances forced him to, all to help his Croat people.

 Later, he was a leader of Bunjevac-Šokac Party (Bunjevačko-šokačka stranka), and after disagreements with party leadership, he led People's party of Vojvodina (Vojvođanska pučka stranka), and later he turned to Croatian leader Stjepan Radić, whose party, HSS, Rajić resiliently supported.

 During World War II, his activity was interrupted.
 He was arrested and imprisoned on April 12, 1941.
 Greater Hungarian circles couldn't forgive him his struggle for separating Bačka and merging it to unified South Slavic state.
 Hungarian extremists have imprisoned him into the caserne of cavalry in Subotica, where they've tortured him.
 He was pulled out of there thanks to intercession of Croatian episcopate and Dr. Alojzije Stepinac.

 With the mediation of Vatican, he was interned on May 25, 1941 in Franciscan monastery in Budapest.
 He returned to his previous service in Subotica in April 1943, and that way remained until its death in 1951.

 His contemporaries witnessed about him as deep thinker and as a person with firm beliefs and attitudes.

 He was the editor of the Croatian-language magazine from Subotica, Naše novine, the organ of Land's Christian Socialist Party (Zemaljska kršćansko-socijalna stranka).

 Rajić and Croat national revival

 He was known by his persisting on Croat national consciousness of Bunjevci.

 When he was in Zagreb April 23, 1939, leading the 50 deputies of Bunjevci and Šokci from Bačka, he said (and next day it was in Hrvatski dnevnik newspaper): ”Bunjevci i Šokci u Bačkoj... priznaju se za česti i uda onoga naroda koji živi u Međimurju, u Zagorju, u Lici pod Velebitom, na Hrvatskom Primorju, koji s nama isti jezik govori, najvećim dijelom istu vjeru ispovijeda, odgojen na grudima iste kulture, iz koje je ustao Ante Starčević i Stjepan Radić.
-Priznajemo se za česti hrvatskoga naroda, s kojim želimo dijeliti sudbinu u borbi i pregaranju za sve, što je Bog svakom narodu namijenio za čestiti, sretan i pravedan narodni život..."
+Priznajemo se za česti hrvatskoga naroda, s kojim želimo dijeliti sudbinu u borbi i pregaranju za sve, što je Bog svakom narodu namijenio za čestiti, sretan i pravedan narodni život...".

 Same year, on November 10, 1939, on a celebration organized on a subject of secession of Subotica from the Kingdom of Hungary, he said (and next day it stated in Zagrebačke novosti: "Izrekli smo nebrojeno puta jasno i glasno i to su svi morali čuti, da smo mi Bunjevci članovi hrvatskoga naroda...
 Ne samo voljom, već i svim silama nastojat ćemo da... svi mi Bunjevci ostanemo, što smo od iskona bili, Hrvati Bunjevci u sklopu današnje države...".

 He wrote *Bunjevčice: crtice iz života bunjevačkih Hrvata, Hrv. knjiž. društvo sv.
 Jeronima, Zagreb, 1937.